syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/LoadMore.md

 }
 {% endhighlight %}

-## Customize Load More Display Text
+## Customize load-more display text

-You can customize the text displayed in the `LoadMoreView` by setting the [SfDataGrid.LoadMoreText](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~LoadMoreText.html) property as below.
+Customize the text displayed in the `LoadMoreView` by setting the [SfDataGrid.LoadMoreText](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~LoadMoreText.html) property as follows:

 {% highlight c# %}
-//setting load more text in SfDataGrid dataGrid.LoadMoreText = "Load More Items";
+//setting load more text in the data grid dataGrid.LoadMoreText = "Load More Items";
 {% endhighlight %}

-## Customize LoadMoreView Position
+## Customize load-more view position

-You can also customize the position in which the `LoadMoreView` is displayed to either `top` or `bottom` based on your requirements.
+Customize the position in which the `LoadMoreView` is displayed to either `top` or `bottom`.

 {% highlight c# %}
 //Enable load more in SfDataGrid dataGrid.LoadMorePosition = LoadMoreViewPosition.Bottom;
 {% endhighlight %}

-## Customize LoadMoreView
+## Customize load-more view

-SfDataGrid also allows you to customize the `LoadMoreView` based on your requirements.
-To do this you need to write your custom `LoadMoreView` class inheriting from the `LoadMoreView` and perform the LoadMoreOperation based on your requirement.
+The data grid also customizes the `LoadMoreView` by writing your custom `LoadMoreView` class inheriting from the `LoadMoreView`, and performing the LoadMoreOperation.

-The following code example illustrates how to customize the `LoadMoreView` in SfDataGrid.
+The following code example illustrates how to customize the `LoadMoreView` in the data grid:

 {% highlight c# %}
 public class CustomLoadMoreView : LoadMoreView